CHANGES

 "How did you find yourselves a ship?"
 Onyan asked.
 "I'm relieved, but I am not going to lie, this seems like a tremendous stroke of luck!"

-Kiyomi explained, "It just presented itself to us.
+Kiyomi started to explain.
+"It just presented itself to us.
 The thing seems to have risen back up from the depths after a storm.
-It still needs repairs; we were lucky we made to this harbour.
+It still needs repairs; we were lucky we made it to this harbour.
 We need some time to repair it, but when it's done we probably have enough coal to go to Salta."
 Kiyomi continued, "If there are any humans alive out there, we need to make sure they receive the proper care.
-I sent a group to look for survivors here in Hizuru as well.
+I sent a team to look for survivors here in Hizuru as well.
 It seems unlikely but we need to be sure.
-The engineers mending the ship can help you with the rescue; I need to go see the state of my country."
+The engineers mending the ship can help you with the rescue; I cannot accompany you, I'll stay here.
+I need to go see the state of my country."

-"It will take forever to count and know how many people are still alive, and to evaluate the state of the whole world right now," added Jean.
+"It will take forever to count and know how many people are still alive, and to evaluate the state of the whole world right now," Jean added.

 "For now, Paradise Island is most likely the place with the majority of survivors, but we don't know much about what is happening there either," replied Onyankopon.